lo585983/snes9x_3ds/readme.md

 -------------------------------------------------------------------------------------------------------

-Longer version, for those interested in the read:

-I've spent over 5 months heavily optimising Snes9x for the 3DS (more specifically the old 3DS).
-I think it's reached a point where I can release it.
-Chose Snes9x v1.43 with the hope that compatibility will be better.

 Many SNES games run at 60fps on the old 3DS with this emulator.
-But the old 3DS, being old, has a terribly low under-powered CPU, so at some time the frame rates can still fall to 40fps or lower when the on-screen effects get heavy.
+But the old 3DS, being old, has a terribly low under-powered CPU.
+In some games, the frame rates can still fall to 40fps or lower when the on-screen effects get heavy, or if the games uses some special chips heavily for their graphic effects.

 Optimisations: